 UK: Satellite broadcaster accused of abusing position in sports market

 According to a report by the Guardian newspaper Six Continents, formerly Bass group and the British Beer and Pubs Association have seen their monthly subscription fee for Sky Sports channels increase by about 50% a year, against an average increase in the cost of sports programming of 31%.

-- Comment - 'Craft' and the Danger of 'Romance Copy'
+- Comment - Will We Understand the Language of Rum?

 - Global rum insights - market forecasts, product innovation and consumer trends research

 - Diageo plc (DGE) - Financial and Strategic SWOT Analysis Review

 - Bacardi Limited - Strategy and SWOT Report